mahmoudaboueleneen/FinalProject-14-UA07/README.md

    ```bash
    minikube start --driver=docker --memory=7000 --cpus=8
    ```
+4. Add your stripe secret key to the `stripe-secret.yaml` file in the `k8s/services/transactions` directory.
-4. Run our deployment script to deploy the system to the Minikube (Note: This script is used instead of the `kubectl apply -f ./k8s/ -r` command as it does some additional setup work to set up the Stripe CLI sandbox and dynamically update the K8s secret with the Stripe webhook secret after its deployment):
+5. Run our deployment script to deploy the system to the Minikube (Note: This script is used instead of the `kubectl apply -f ./k8s/ -r` command as it does some additional setup work to set up the Stripe CLI sandbox and dynamically update the K8s secret with the Stripe webhook secret after its deployment):

    ```bash
    ./bash/deploy.sh
    ```
-5. Expose the API Gateway service to access it from outside the cluster:
+6. Expose the API Gateway service to access it from outside the cluster:

    ```bash
    minikube service apigateway-service
    ```
-6. Copy the API Gateway URL that will be opened in your browser.
+7. Copy the API Gateway URL that will be opened in your browser.
 This URL will be used to access the API Gateway and, consequently, the entire system.
-7. Download the Postman collection from the `docs/postman` directory and import it into Postman.
+8. Download the Postman collection from the `docs/postman` directory and import it into Postman.
-8. Update the Postman collection's `host` variable in the `local` environment to the URL of the API Gateway you previously copied.
+9. Update the Postman collection's `host` variable in the `local` environment to the URL of the API Gateway you previously copied.
-9. Expose the Grafana service to access it in your browser:
+10. Expose the Grafana service to access it in your browser:

    ```bash
    minikube service grafana
    ```
-10. Log in to Grafana using the default credentials:
+11. Log in to Grafana using the default credentials:
     - Username: `admin`
     - Password: `admin`
-11. When done, you can stop the Minikube cluster by running:
+12. When done, you can stop the Minikube cluster by running:

     ```bash
     minikube stop